Arisbely/coranos.github.io/bananos/developer-training/01-lesson.md

-# Lesson One, Github and Atom.
+# Lesson One, Github and Atom

 1.1) Go to https://github.com and create an account.